somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-07-18-the-power-of-somiibo-how-automation-can-transform-your-tiktok-strategy.md

 ### POST ONLY ###
 post:
   title: "The Power of Somiibo: How Automation Can Transform Your TikTok Strategy"
-  excerpt: "Discover how Somiibo can revolutionize your TikTok strategy by automating your activities for increased followers, likes, and views."
+  description: "Discover how Somiibo can revolutionize your TikTok strategy by automating your activities for increased followers, likes, and views."
-  author: alex
+  author: christina-hill
   id: 1721379248
   tags: ["TikTok automation","Somiibo TikTok bot","grow TikTok followers","automate TikTok activity","increase TikTok engagement"]
   categories: ["TikTok Marketing","Social Media Automation","Digital Marketing Strategies"]